Marc Dreier: SEC civil charge

 Dreier distributed fake financial statements and audit opinion letters of a reputable accounting firm and recruited assistance to represent legitimate companies involved in the transactions, including false e-mail addresses and telephone numbers.
-Dreier directed that two purchasers of the bogus notes wire payment to his law firm's escrow account.
-At least one purchaser discovered the fraud and received the return of its investment.
-There is an unaccounting of approximately $100 million in known proceeds from the sale of the bogus notes.
-Dreier had been offering fictitious promissory notes in the name of former client, Solow Realty, a New York real estate development company.
-Since at least October 2008, Dreier had approached at least three different investment funds with an offer to sell, at a deep discount, various short-term, unsecured promissory notes, ostensibly issued by Solow.
-Two of the investment funds agreed to purchase the notes (one fund purchased notes in two separate transactions) and forwarded the payments of approximately $113 million to an account in the name of "Dreier LLP Attorney Trust Account".
-A third fund was offered the notes, but declined to participate.
-All of the offers were accompanied by documents that Dreier subsequently admitted he knew were fabricated.
-Dreier offered the notes for sale even though he knew Solow had never issued them, had not authorized Dreier to market them, and knew nothing of their existence.
-Dreier had provided the hedge funds with fabricated documents including a "form" note and related agreements, "audited financial statements", and purported audit letters, which bore the forged signature of Solow's auditor, but which were printed on purported stationery of Solow's auditing firm.
+Dreier directed two purchasers of bogus notes to wire payment to his law firm's escrow account.
+At least one purchaser discovered the fraud and received the return of its investment, but approximately $100 million in known proceeds from the sale of the bogus notes is not accounted for.
+Dreier was offering fictitious promissory notes in the name of former client Solow Realty, a New York real estate development company.
+Since at least October 2008, Dreier approached at least three different investment funds with an offer to sell at deep discount various short-term unsecured promissory notes, ostensibly issued by Solow.
+Two investment funds agreed to purchase the notes (one fund purchased notes in two separate transactions) and forwarded payments of approximately $113 million to an account named "Dreier LLP Attorney Trust Account".
+A third fund was offered notes, but declined to participate.
+Each offer was accompanied by documents that Dreier later admitted were fabricated.
+Dreier offered the notes for sale even though he knew Solow did not issue them, had not authorized Dreier to market them, and knew nothing of their existence.
+Dreier gave the hedge funds fabricated documents including a "form" note and related agreements, "audited financial statements", and purported audit letters, which bore the forged signature of Solow's auditor, but which were printed on purported stationery of Solow's auditing firm.
 Dreier never told the representatives from the hedge funds that the entire marketing and sales plan was fictitious.